-Editor's Note: This article about the best motorcycle gps options was originally posted in 2013, but our readers and riders still get a tremendous amount of value from it, as it's the most visited article on our site.
-Review the options below and use it as a stepping stone for further research.
-Also, we have a 2017 Update Article Linked Below.
+Editor's Note: This article about the best motorcycle GPS options was originally posted in 2013, but our readers and riders still get a tremendous amount of value from it, as it's the most visited article on our site.
+So we've tried to add to it through the years.
+Some motorcycle GPS units may be past models so use it as a stepping stone for further research.
+We will update as we test new ones.
+Also, we have a 2017 Update Article for the Montana Linked Below.

 *Please note: This is not an advertisement paid for by Garmin, and none of the reviews on www.rideadv.com are paid for by the manufacturers we recommend!

-In the past couple of years, I've tested 3 dedicated units and 1 iPhone trying to figure which works best as my motorcycle GPS.
-Below you'll find mainly the negatives for each unit, boiling it all down to the best motorcycle GPS unit for my situation.
+In the past few years, we've tested 3 dedicated units, 1 iPhone and 1 iphone/inreach combo trying to figure which works best as our motorcycle GPS.
+Below you'll find mainly the negatives for each unit, boiling it all down to the best motorcycle GPS unit for the situation.

 1) The iPhone (as a motorcycle GPS unit)

-Indeed, I tried simply relying on my iPhone a GPS device, mounted to the motorcycle.
+Indeed, I tried simply relying on our iPhone as a GPS device, mounted to the motorcycle.
 (See old blog article here.)
 It was okay for a while, but I didn't continue using it because:

 - The iPhone was overheating in direct sunlight on hot days (so it would auto-shutdown)